youweiMa/youweiMa.github.io/note.md

 It is based on github repository, developed in the framework provided by [mkchoi212](https://deadbeef.me/paper-jekyll-theme/). <br>

-Here are kind of doodles.
+Here are just some doodles.

 ---
 <p align="center">Instinct of Mater and Wild